 - Field Notes

-- Hotels - 3 nights in an elegant and friendly hotel in the heart of Palermo;1 night in a historic hotel in the centre of Marsala; 2 nights in a hotel overlooking the temples in Agrigento; 4 nights in a small, newly refurbished hotel on the seafront, in beautiful Ortygia, Syracuse
+- Hotels - 3 nights in Palermo, staying in an elegantly restored palazzo, 1 night in the center of Marsala, 2 nights in a hotel overlooking the temples in Agrigento, 4 nights in elegant minimalistic hotel Ortygia, close to the Duomo

-- 4 nights in elegant minimalistic hotel Ortygia, Syracuse: a small, newly refurbished hotel set on the seafront at Ortygia and close to the Duomo.
+4 nights in elegant minimalistic hotel Ortygia, close to the Duomo

 For full information about Passport validity and Visa requirements as well as Health and Vaccination information please click here.